 6. In Colombia, people celebrate the beginning of the Christmas season on the 7th December, and in some cities there are parades to celebrate local myths and legends from Colombian folklore.
 These can include traditions such as the "mother of the forest" ("madremonte" in Colombian Spanish), "one foot" ("la patasola"), "the headless priest" ("el cura sin cabeza"), and many others.

 7. In Ukraine, Різдво (Rizdvo) is celebrated with 12 different dishes and carolling in the local neighbourhood.
-Everyone, young and old, takes part: check out this video of the Ukrainian president getting involved last year!
+Everyone, young and old, takes part: check out this video of the Ukrainian president getting involved!

-9. In Georgia, there are TWO new years: a ‘new’ new year on 1st January and an ‘old’ new year on 14th January.
+8. In Georgia, there are two new years: a ‘new’ new year on 1st January and an ‘old’ new year on 14th January.
 Old new year is not as big as new new year, but people like the excuse to celebrate anyway!
 Whatever happens on 15th January is said to set your destiny for the coming year…

 10. In Vietnam, Christian communities put up special decorations which everyone can enjoy at Christmas time.
 As the weather is warm, friends usually go for long walks in these scenic areas then enjoy a coffee together.